sshsshy/ZeroTrace/README.md

 # ZeroTrace

 ZeroTrace(ZT) is the first system that enabled instantiations of Oblivious-RAMs(ORAMs) on a server-device that supports Intel-SGX.
-ZT is also secure against known side-channel attacks against SGX.
-Oblivous RAM or ORAMs have been theoretically known for a long while now [1], with the advent of secure hardware modules like Intel SGX, we notice an opportunity to make these incredible cryptographic primitives, deployable in practical scenarios.
+ZT is also secure against known side-channel attacks against SGX.* Oblivous RAM or ORAMs have been theoretically known for a long while now [1], with the advent of secure hardware modules like Intel SGX, we notice an opportunity to make these incredible cryptographic primitives, deployable in practical scenarios.
-(Caveat: That being said recently we have seen attacks against the Intel special service enclaves, that can compromise the enclaves key generation process.
-We expect Intel to patch these bugs, as these effectively cripple SGX as a whole.)

 Sajin Sasy, Sergey Gorbunov, and Christopher Fletcher.
 "ZeroTrace: Oblivious memory primitives from Intel SGX."
 Symposium on Network and Distributed System Security (NDSS).
 2018.